NxPKG/khulnasoft-docs/content/stream/manage-video-library/using-webhooks.md

 ## Verify webhook authenticity

-Cloudflare Stream will sign the webhook requests sent to your notification URLs and include the signature of each request in the `Webhook-Signature` HTTP header.
+Khulnasoft Stream will sign the webhook requests sent to your notification URLs and include the signature of each request in the `Webhook-Signature` HTTP header.
 This allows your application to verify the webhook requests are sent by Stream.

 To verify a signature, you need to retrieve your webhook signing secret.
 This value is returned in the API response when you create or retrieve the webhook.